apache/activemq-artemis/docs/user-manual/en/persistence.md

 -   `journal-min-files`

     The minimum number of files the journal will maintain.
-When ActiveMQ starts and there is no initial message data, ActiveMQ will pre-create `journal-min-files` number of files.
+When Apache ActiveMQ starts and there is no initial message data, Apache ActiveMQ will pre-create `journal-min-files` number of files.

     Creating journal files and filling them with padding is a fairly